Lenovo Chromebook Flex 5 review: The reasonable choice

 Lenovo Chromebook Flex 5 specs and features

-I reviewed the Lenovo Chromebook Flex 5 13ITL5, a specific configuration only available at Best Buy.
+I reviewed the Lenovo Chromebook Flex 5 13ITL5.
 It's similar to the most basic model available through Lenovo's own web store but bumps up the processor to an Intel Pentium Gold dual-core with two cores, four threads, and a maximum clock speed of 3.5GHz.
-It has a listed MSRP of $419 but is currently on sale at $389.

 - CPU: Intel Pentium Gold 7505 @ 2GHz